Learn more about basics of credit cards, their advantages and disadvantages and why it's important to choose the right

-It's common for providers to allocate payments so that transactions at the lowest rate of interest are cleared first, with those at the highest rate of interest cleared last, but this changed in 2011 when new rules came in to protect consumers.
+It used to be common for providers to allocate payments so that transactions at the lowest rate of interest were cleared first, with those at the highest rate of interest cleared last, but this changed in 2011 when new rules came in to protect consumers.

 However, if you only make the minimum payment each month then it'll take you longer and cost you more to clear your balance, as interest will be added to your debt.

 Some cards come with an extended interest-free period, but if this ends and you're yet to pay off your balance you'll have to pay interest.

 When you apply for a credit card, the issuer will carry out a credit check.
 If you're judged to have a poor credit rating, the creditor may decide to turn down your application.

 Alternatively, you may not be offered the advertised rate but will instead be charged a higher rate of interest.

 Creditors in fact only have to offer the advertised APR to 51% of successful applicants - so 49% of people may not be offered the advertised rate.

 If you need to rebuild a credit score or have never had a credit rating, you may want to consider a credit builder card.

 These tend to have high interest rates and to put limits on the amount of money you can borrow but - if used responsibly - help you to become a lower risk to credit companies, so helping to improve your chance of getting a more attractive deal in the future.